4ubov/Url-Shortener-REST-API/README.md

 # URL-Shortener REST-API

-This API is designed to implement link shortening functionality.
+##### This API is designed to implement link shortening functionality.

+If you're have a URl like this - someLongUrl.subLinkOnHost.mail.com/index.html

+This Api can make it to this - localhost://8080/7KX

+If you're have server with domain - short.com It will be looks like - short.com/7KX

+someLongUrl.subLinkOnHost.mail.com/index.html  --->  short.com/7KX

 # REST API